balena-os/wifi-connect/README.md

 ## How to use this
 This is a [resin.io](http://resin.io) application.
 Check out our [Getting Started](http://docs.resin.io/#/pages/installing/gettingStarted.md) guide if it's your first time using Resin.

 This project is meant to be integrated as part of a larger application (that is, _your_ application).
+An example on how to use this on a Python project can be found [here](https://github.com/resin-io-projects/resin-wifi-connect-python-example).

 If you need to add dependencies, add the corresponding statements in the [Dockerfile](./Dockerfile.template) template.
 You can add the commands that run your app in the [start](./start) script.
 This app only exits after a successful connection, so if you add your app after [line 3](./start#L3) you ensure that everything happens after wifi is correctly configured.